barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     you don't have a copy, there is an [online generator][].
 Or you can make up your own wacky garden adventure.

-    [glo:troika], while usually considered in the [glo:osr] sphere, isn't based on an old edition of [glo:dnd].
+    Troika, while usually considered in the [abbr:osr] sphere, isn't based on an old edition of [abbr:dnd].
 So there's some conversion work to do.
 I didn't want to convert the entire Ynn book ahead of time, so I made some generic conversion rules.
 See the next section for these.